Agriculture

 • Promote organic farming.

-• Less pest and insect attack.
+• Fewer pests and insect attacks.

 • Reduce the impact of the external climate.